doc4d/docs/docs/FormObjects/webArea_overview.md

 - **Context menu**: It is possible to use the standard [context menu](properties_Entry.md#context-menu) of the system with the web area.
 Display of the context menu can be controlled using the `WA SET PREFERENCE` command.
 - **Drag and drop**: The user can drag and drop text, pictures and documents within the web area or between a web area and the 4D form objects, according to the 4D object properties.
 For security reasons, changing the contents of a web area by means of dragging and dropping a file or URL is not allowed by default.
 In this case, the cursor displays a "forbidden" icon ![](assets/en/FormObjects/forbidden.png).
 You have to use the `WA SET PREFERENCE` command to explicitly allow the dropping of URLs or files in the web area.
-	> On Windows, this preference is only available for Web Areas using the [embedded web rendering engine](properties_WebArea.md#use-embedded-web-rendering-engine).
+> In embedded and Windows system web rendering [engines](properties_WebArea.md#use-embedded-web-rendering-engine), this preference only manages the interface part of the operation.
+To actually open a dropped content, you need to call the `WA OPEN URL` command within the [`On Window Opening Denied`](Events/onWindowOpeningDenied.md) event.

 ### Subforms